Temperance movement: Origins (pre-1820)

 During the 18th century, Native American cultures and societies were severely affected by alcohol, which was often given in trade for furs, leading to poverty and social disintegration.
 As early as 1737, Native American temperance activists began to campaign against alcohol and for legislation to restrict the sale and distribution of alcoholic drinks in indigenous communities.
 During the colonial era, leaders such as Peter Chartier, King Hagler and Little Turtle resisted the use of rum and brandy as trade items, in an effort to protect Native Americans from cultural changes they viewed as destructive.

-In the 18th century, there was a "gin craze" in Great Britain.
+In the 18th century, there was a gin craze in Great Britain.
 The middle classes became increasingly critical of the widespread drunkenness among the lower classes.
 Motivated by the middle-class desire for order, and amplified by the population growth in the cities, the drinking of gin became the subject of critical national debate.
 In 1743, John Wesley, the founder of the Methodist Churches, proclaimed "that buying, selling, and drinking of liquor, unless absolutely necessary, were evils to be avoided".

 In the early 19th-century United States, alcohol was still regarded as a necessary part of the American diet for both practical and social reasons.
-On one hand, water supplies were often polluted, milk was not always available, and coffee and tea were expensive.
-On the other hand, social constructs of the time made it impolite for people (particularly men) to refuse alcohol.
+Water supplies were often polluted, milk was not always available, and coffee and tea were expensive.
+Social constructs of the time also made it impolite for people (particularly men) to refuse alcohol.
 Drunkenness was not a problem, because people would only drink small amounts of alcohol throughout the day; at the turn of the 19th century, however, overindulgence and subsequent intoxication became problems that often led to the disintegration of the family.
 Early temperance societies, often associated with churches, were located in upstate New York and New England, but only lasted a few years.
 These early temperance societies called for moderate drinking (hence the name "temperance"), but had little influence outside of their geographical areas.

 In 1810, Calvinist ministers met in a seminary in Massachusetts to write articles about abstinence from alcohol to use in preaching to their congregations.
 The Massachusetts Society for the Suppression of Intemperance (MSSI) was formed in 1813.
 The organization only accepted men of high social standing and encouraged moderation in alcohol consumption.
 Its peak of influence was in 1818, and it ended in 1820, having made no significant mark on the future of the temperance movement.
 Other small temperance societies appeared in the 1810s, but had little impact outside their immediate regions and they disbanded soon after.
 Their methods had little effect in implementing temperance, and drinking actually increased until after 1830; however, their methods of public abstinence pledges and meetings, as well as handing out pamphlets, were implemented by more lasting temperance societies such as the American Temperance Society.